Are you as swamped with tomatoes right now as we are? Did you know that there is an healthier alternative to canning them?

-Health Benefits of Tomatoes:
+Health Benefits of Tomatoes

+- They are excellent sources of antioxidants, dietary fiber, minerals, and vitamins.
 The antioxidants present in tomatoes are scientifically found to be protective of cancers, including colon, prostate, breast, endometrial, oral, lung, and pancreatic tumors.
 Total ORAC (Oxygen Radical Absorbance Capacity) in this vegetable is 367.

-~Lycopene, a flavonoid antioxidant, is the unique phytochemical present in tomatoes.
+- Lycopene, a flavonoid antioxidant, is the unique phytochemical present in tomatoes.
 Red varieties are especially concentrated.
 Together with carotenoids, it can protect cells from harmful oxygen-free radicals.
 Studies have shown that lycopene prevents skin damage from ultra-violet (UV) rays and offers protection from skin cancer.

-~Zea-xanthin is another flavonoid compound abundantly present.
+- Zeaxanthin is another flavonoid compound abundantly present.
 It helps protect eyes from “age-related macular disease” (ARMD) by filtering harmful ultra-violet rays.

-~The vegetable contains very good levels of vitamin A, and flavonoid anti-oxidants such as ? and ß-carotenes, xanthins, and lutein.
+- The vegetable contains very good levels of vitamin A, and flavonoid anti-oxidants such as ? and ß-carotenes, xanthins, and lutein.
 Altogether, these pigment compounds are found to have antioxidant properties and take part in vision, maintain healthy mucus membranes and skin, and bone health.

-~Additionally, they are also good source of antioxidant vitamin-C and very rich in potassium.
+- They are also good source of antioxidant vitamin-C and very rich in potassium.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure caused by sodium.

-~Further, they contain moderate levels of vital B-complex vitamins such as folates, thiamin, niacin, riboflavin as well some essential minerals like iron, calcium, and manganese.
+- They contain moderate levels of vital B-complex vitamins such as folates, thiamin, niacin, riboflavin as well some essential minerals like iron, calcium, and manganese.

 Are there any good tips YOU can share?
 Happy freezing the bounty!